larquin/capture-the-flag-client-go/README.md

+# game-client

-# Go API client for game-client
+GameClient - Go client

 A friendly game of Capture the Flag